 What People Say

-Guitarists give the Yamaha FG700S 4.6 out of 5 stars on Amazon.
+Guitarists give the Yamaha FG700S high ratings.
 They say it’s an excellent guitar for beginners and advanced players and that it has an unbelievable price-to-quality ratio.
 As for negatives, some people find the action somewhat high, and others wish it had more features.

 For a solid-top dreadnought with a lifetime guarantee, this is a steal.
 You’re unlikely to outgrow it.
 And if you do, getting a tune-up and replacing the plastic parts will take it to new levels at a fraction of what a medium-range guitar would cost.